codeforamerica/projectmonitor/README.md

 builds have been run then the tile will appear in yellow.
 A pulsating tile indicates that a new build is currently in progress.

-### Project Ticker Codes
-Each tile shows the project's brief ticker code.
-If not chosen explicitly, this will be the first 4 letters of the project.

 ### Build Statuses
 To the right of the ticker and name, each project lists the amount of time since the last build, followed by the build status history.
 The last 5-8 builds